apache/linkis-website/versioned_docs/version-1.0.2/development/linkis_compile_and_package.md

 </dependency>
 ```

-#### How to modify the Spark and Hive versions that Linkis depends on?
+### 5.2 How to modify the Spark and Hive versions that Linkis depends on

 Here's an example of changing the version of Spark.
 Go to the directory where the Spark engine is located and manually modify the Spark version information of the pom.xml file as follows: